Is the PowerBlock Elite 90 Worth $869? (Honest Verdict)

 The Bottom Line

-Read our full PowerBlock Elite 90 review for detailed testing notes.
-You can also check out our best adjustable dumbbells roundup or see how the Cap Hex stacks up against the Bowflex 552.
+Read our full PowerBlock Elite 90 review for detailed testing notes, or browse our best adjustable dumbbells roundup to see how every major option compares.

 Lena Park